material-components/material-components-web-react/packages/menu/README.md

 ### MenuListGroupSubheader

-See [List Group Props](../list/README.md#listgroupsubheader) for other props you can pass to MenuListGroupSubheader.
+See [List Group Subheader Props](../list/README.md#listgroupsubheader) for other props you can pass to MenuListGroupSubheader.

 ## Sass Mixins